 - Performing online KYC checks for every user is expensive.

-- Checks add friction to the customer journey, as we’ll see below.
+- KYC checks add friction to the customer journey, as we’ll see below.

-- The checks aren’t always enough to fight fraud.
+- These checks aren’t always sufficient to fight fraud.

 SEON’s social media lookup tool checks 50+ social media networks and messenger apps to support your KYC verification checks